ajitsingh98/Data-Science-Interview-Questions-Answers/general_concepts_in_machine_learning.md

 ---

-4.  **True or False:** In a K-fold CV approach, the final test error is:
+Q. **True or False:** In a K-fold CV approach, the final test error is:

 $$
 CV_k = \frac{1}{k}\sum_{i=1}^{k}MSE_i
 $$

 <details><summary><b>Answer</b></summary>

 **True**, This is average of individual errors of $K$ estimates of the test errors

 $$MSE_1,...,MSE_k$$